Global Approach to Lowering Adverse Cardiac Outcomes Through Improving Contractility in Heart Failure - GALACTIC-HF

 - All-cause death: 25.9% of the omecamtiv mecarbil group compared with 25.9% of the placebo group

 - Change in Kansas City Cardiomyopathy Questionnaire (KCCQ) total symptom score at 24 weeks: 23.7 in the omecamtiv mecarbil group compared with 21.2% in the placebo group

 Among patients with HFrEF on good background medical therapy, the selective cardiac myosin activator omecamtiv mecarbil was superior to placebo.
-Omecamtiv mecarbil was associated with a reduction in the primary composite outcome; however, there was no benefit in outcomes of cardiovascular death, all-cause death, or change in KCCQ total symptoms score.
+Omecamtiv mecarbil was associated with a reduction in the primary composite outcome, which was greater among those with LVEF ≤28%.
+There was no benefit in outcomes of cardiovascular death, all-cause death, or change in KCCQ total symptoms score.
 Serious adverse events were similar between treatment groups.
-There was possibly a greater treatment effect with omecamtiv mecarbil among those with LVEF ≤28%.

 Teerlink JR, Diaz R, Felker GM, et al., on behalf of the GALACTIC-HF Investigators.
 Cardiac Myosin Activation With Omecamtiv Mecarbil in Systolic Heart Failure.
-N Engl J Med 2020;Nov 13:[Epub ahead of print].
+N Engl J Med 2021;384:105-16.

 Presented by Dr. John R. Teerlink at the American Heart Association Virtual Scientific Sessions, November 13, 2020.

-Keywords: AHA20, AHA Annual Scientific Sessions, Adrenergic beta-Antagonists, Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Cardiac Myosins, Heart Failure, Natriuretic Peptides, Neprilysin, Stroke Volume, Ventricular Dysfunction, Left
+Keywords: ACC21, ACC Annual Scientific Session, AHA20, AHA Annual Scientific Sessions, Adrenergic beta-Antagonists, Angiotensin Receptor Antagonists, Angiotensin-Converting Enzyme Inhibitors, Cardiac Myosins, Heart Failure, Natriuretic Peptides, Neprilysin, Stroke Volume, Ventricular Dysfunction, Left

 < Back to Listings